cesium/fractal-tree/src/content/_index.md

 Your tree now has a new branch.
 But if you really wanna make a real tree branch as you go up, it will grow smaller so how do you make it possible?
 Simple!
-See how you did line again.
-Well, that's basically doing branch function, so instead of doing line, just call branch with a smaller value or by other means multiply the initially given number by another smaller than 1.
+See how you did `line` again.
+Well, that's basically doing branch function,so instead of doing `line`, just call branch with a smaller value or by other means multiply the initially given number by another smaller than 1.
 Let's use 0.7 here.

 ```javascript
 function setup() {